Thao Suranari

+Thao Suranari, hailed from Nakhon Ratchasima.
+She resided across from Wat Phra Narai Maharat, the main temple in Nakhon Ratchasima, situated to the city's south.

-In 1826, the King of Vientiane, Anouvong invaded Siam, seeking complete independence.
+In 1826, King Anouvong of Vientiane invaded Siam, seeking complete independence.
 Anouvong's forces seized the city of Nakhon Ratchasima by a ruse when the governor was away.
 The invaders evacuated the inhabitants, intending to resettle them in Laos.
 Lady Mo is credited with saving her people by harassing the enemy.
 Varying stories describe her either getting the invading soldiers drunk, or leading a rebellion of the prisoners on the way back to Vientiane.
 The generally accepted version is that, when the Lao invaders ordered the women to cook for them, Lady Mo requested knives so that food might be prepared.
 That night, when the invaders were asleep, she gave the knives to the imprisoned men.
 They surprised the Lao troops, who fled, and the prisoners escaped.
 Thai King Rama III soon sent an army in pursuit, led by General Sing Singhaseni (สิงห์ สิงหเสนี).
 He defeated Anuvoung's forces in three days of fighting and completely destroyed Anuvoung's capital city of Vientiane.

 King Rama III awarded her the title Thao Suranari, (or Lady Suranari – "the brave lady") in recognition of her courageous acts.